 It would also be great if you could send a quick message to the Minister for Resources, Wade Noonan, saying that you welcome the government's intention to release the coal statement, and that the time for coal is over.
 Urge him to produce a policy which recognises this fact, which rules out any further allocations or use of coal, which states that there will be no government funding for experimental coal technologies, and which sets a timeframe for a funded, time bound phasing out of existing coal fired power stations.

-Use social media to tell the Premier and Resources Minister that you want to see the state government support deep emission reduction targets, a staged transition and closure of coal fired power stations.
+Use social media to tell the Premier and Resources Minister that you want to see the state government develop a staged transition and closure of coal fired power stations.

 Eg on twitter: @DanielAndrewsMP @wadenoonan Its time for transition.
-Rebuild the Climate Act, deep emission reduction targets, no new coal #ActonClimateVIC
+Deep emission reduction targets, no $ for coal, no new coal #ActonClimateVIC

 You can send the same message by tagging the premier and resources minister Wade Noonan on facebook.